 The maximum amount of part-time work, which may be undertaken by a student, is limited to 20 hours per week (all jobs included) during the academic year, and 40 hours per week during vacation periods (all jobs included).

-Notices of employment opportunities in the city are posted on the Student Employment web site or in the Witt Path Career Center, 210 Shouvlin Center.
+Notices of employment opportunities in the city are posted on the Student Employment web site or in the Wittenberg Career Center, 210 Shouvlin Center.

 Wittenberg awards financial assistance to promising and worthy students as its scholarship and aid funds permit.
 In the assignment of scholarships, grants, and loans, scholarship record, personal character, general cooperation in the affairs of college life, economy of personal expenditures, and need for aid are considered.